callisto-lang/docs/language/arrays.md

 Currently, array literals only support numerical values

-An array literal will push an `Array` structure to the stack
+An array literal will push an address to an `Array` structure, which is allocated on the stack

 If you want the literal to be global (which is faster), then you can add a 'c' before the '['